Resources Library

 Mindfulness & Trauma-Sensitive Mindfulness

 Mindfulness invites us to pay attention — on purpose, in the present moment — with kindness and curiosity.
-Trauma-sensitive mindfulness adapts traditional mindfulness practices to support healing — with care for pacing, choice, and capacity, so strong emotions can be met without overwhelm.
+Trauma-sensitive mindfulness adapts traditional mindfulness practices to support healing — with care for pacing, choice, and capacity.
+In this way, strong emotions can be met with steadiness, space expands to soothe and settle the nervous system, post-traumatic growth is nurtured, and healing can happen gradually with care to avoid re-traumatization.

 by David A. Treleaven